ModelEngineering/controlSBML/docs/source/index.rst

 are encouraged to read the
 :ref:`Concepts section <concepts>`:.

+In addition to providing a bridge between SBML and the ``control`` package, ``controlSBML`` provides the following.

-Beyond this, ``controlSBML`` facilitates the construction of models of controllers and filters to facilitate the evaluation of candidate designs.
-This is done through the use of *element factories* that create ``NonlinearIOSystem`` objects that can be used in the evaluation of closed loop designs.
+1. Automating the construction of models of elements in a closed loop system; in particular, controllers and filters.
+This is done through the use of **element factories** that create ``NonlinearIOSystem`` objects that can be used in the evaluation of closed loop designs.

-A third capability of ``controlSBML`` is to automate model construction for an entire closed loop system.
+2. Automating model construction for an entire closed loop system.
+These are referred to as  **system factories**.
 At present, the package only supports models that have a single control input and a single signal used in feedback (SISO systems).

-There is a fourth category of features provided by ``controlSBML``.
-These are convenience methods for control analysis and design.
+3. Convenience methods for control analysis and design.
 Typically, these are a simplified way to access capabilities that are provided by the ``control`` pacakge, possibly with some new features.

 .. toctree::
    :maxdepth: 2